 Coverage by Reuters points out that group health plans are now also eligible to amend their plan coverage rules to incorporate these items as well.
 Amendments can be made to be retroactive through to December 2022.

 This should certainly come in handy for millions of individuals and businesses who have extended themselves during the recent state of emergency declarations.
 Many have already spent substantial sums on a wide variety of emergency supplies and PPE.
-All while potentially having their income impacted, or dealing with at least temporary business interruptions and new regulatory requirements for sanitization and public safety.
+All while potentially having their income impacted.
+Dealing with at least temporary business interruptions and new regulatory requirements for sanitization and public safety.

-With many new variants of COVID being reported in the US alone, individuals have not only been encouraged, if not mandated to continue wearing face masks, but have been advised to double up on masks at the same time too.
+Many new variants of COVID are being reported in the US alone.
+Not mandated to continue wearing an n-95 mask.
+They have been advised to double up on masks at the same time too.

 Many will find this welcome and timely news as they look to stock up ahead of future needs, looming shortages, and pesky inflation, which seems to be driving up prices on everything from toilet paper to gas.

-Even if not legally mandated, you know you need clean masks, and plenty of them.
+Even if not legally mandated, you know you need clean masks and plenty of them.
 You want them to be affordable and comfortable.
-Though even more importantly, you want face masks that you can actually trust will keep you safe.
+Though, even more importantly, you won’t face masks that you can actually trust will keep you safe.

 You have probably already encountered two of the most prevalent issues here yourself: